 David F. Viviano is the 109th Justice of the Michigan Supreme Court.
-He was appointed by Governor Rick Snyder in 2013 and elected to complete the remainder of his term in 2014.
-He is the Supreme Court’s point-person for judicial training and statewide e-filing.
+He was appointed by Governor Rick Snyder in 2013 and and re-elected to the court in 2014 and 2016.
+He is the Supreme Court’s point person for judicial training and e-filing.

 Justice Viviano has participated in a number of initiatives to improve the administration of justice.
-In 2008, then-Judge Viviano worked with a small group of judges to test reforms to Michigan’s jury system.
-A number of these reforms were adopted and are now being used throughout Michigan.
-Because of their efforts, Justice Viviano and his colleagues received a national award for jury innovation.
+In 2008, he worked with a small group of judges to test reforms to Michigan’s jury system.
+A number of these reforms were adopted and are being used throughout Michigan.
+For their efforts, Justice Viviano and his colleagues received a national award for jury innovation.

 Justice Viviano is a strong advocate for technological innovation in the court system.
-He led the Macomb Circuit Court’s e-filing pilot project and has worked to improve how the court manages electronic data and shares it with the public and other units of government.
+He has long been a proponent of a statewide e-filing system and has worked to improve how our local courts manage and share electronic data with the public and other units of government.
 Justice Viviano also expanded the use of two-way interactive video to allow courts to conduct hearings more safely and efficiently.

 Justice Viviano received his Bachelor of Arts degree from Hillsdale College and his Juris Doctor from the University of Michigan Law School.

 Justice Viviano and his wife, Neran, live in Sterling Heights with their four children.